Israel Salanter

-Yisrael ben Ze'ev Wolf Lipkin, also known as "Israel Salanter" or "Yisroel Salanter" (November 3, 1809, Zhagory – February 2, 1883, Königsberg), was the father of the Musar movement in Orthodox Judaism and a famed Rosh yeshiva and Talmudist.
+Yisrael ben Ze'ev Wolf Lipkin, also known as "Israel Salanter" or "Yisroel Salanter" (November 3, 1809 – February 2, 1883), was the father of the Musar movement in Orthodox Judaism and a famed Rosh yeshiva and Talmudist.
 The epithet Salanter was added to his name since most of his schooling took place in Salant (now the Lithuanian town of Salantai), where he came under the influence of Rabbi Yosef Zundel of Salant.
 He was the father of mathematician Yom Tov Lipman Lipkin.

 Biography

 Yisroel Lipkin was born in Zagare, Lithuania on November 3, 1809, the son of Zev Wolf, the rabbi of that town and later Av Beth Din of Goldingen and Telz, and his wife Leah.
 As a boy, he studied with Rabbi Tzvi Hirsh Braude of Salant.

-After his 1823 marriage to Esther Fega Eisenstein, daughter of Yenta and Yaakov HaLevi Eisenstein (died August 1871, Vilnius), Lipkin settled with her in Salant.
-There he continued his studies under Hirsch Broda and Zundel, himself a disciple of Chaim Volozhin.
-Zundel exerted a deep influence on the development of Lipkin's character; he had stressed religious self-improvement (musar), which Lipkin later developed into a complete method and popularized.
+After his 1823 marriage to Esther Fega Eisenstein Lipkin settled with her in Salant where he continued his studies under Hirsch Broda and Zundel, himself a disciple of Chaim Volozhin.

 Around 1833 he met the decade-younger Alexander Moshe Lapidos, who became his lifelong student and friend.

-He was a tremendous Torah scholar.
-Around 1842, Lipkin was appointed rosh yeshiva of Meile's yeshiva (Tomchai Torah) in Vilna.
-When a minor scandal arose related to his appointment, he left the post to its previous inhabitant and moved to Zarechya, an exurb of Vilna.
-While there, he established a new yeshiva, where he lectured for about three years.
+Around 1842, Lipkin was appointed rosh yeshiva (dean) of Meile's yeshiva (Tomchai Torah) in Vilna.
+When a minor scandal arose related to his appointment, he left the post to its previous inhabitant and moved to Zaretcha, an exurb of Vilna, and established a new yeshiva where he lectured for about three years.

-At Lipkin's suggestion, the Musar writings of Moshe Chaim Luzzatto, Solomon ibn Gabirol, and Menachem Mendel Lefin were reprinted and popularized in Vilna.
-He began to be known as Rabbi Salanter.

-Despite the prohibition against doing work on Shabbat (the Jewish Sabbath), Lipkin set an example for the Lithuanian Jewish community during the cholera epidemic of 1848.
-He ensured that any necessary relief work on Shabbat for Jews was done by Jews.
-Although some wanted such work to be done on Shabbat by non-Jews, Lipkin held that both Jewish ethics and law mandated that the obligation to save lives took priority over other laws.
+Jewish law prohibits doing certain categories of work on Shabbat (the Jewish Sabbath) except in life-threatening emergencies.
+During the cholera epidemic of 1848 Lipkin ensured that any necessary relief work on Shabbat for Jews was done by Jews.
+Although some wanted such work to be done on Shabbat by non-Jews, Lipkin said that both Jewish ethics and law mandate that the obligation to save lives takes priority over other laws.
 During Yom Kippur (the Day of Atonement), Lipkin ordered that Jews that year must not abide by the traditional fast, but instead must eat in order to maintain their health, again for emergency health reasons.
-Some claim that, to allay any doubts, he himself went up to the synagogue pulpit on that holy day, recited the Kiddush prayer, drank and ate - as a public example for others to do the same.